Essenceia/namibj/README.md

 This IP has been re-addapted to make the best use of a full chip tapeout, checkout the `ws_run2` branch or the submodules to see the version of the IP being used.

 ## Pinouts

+Since the LAN8720A PHY chip directly supports IO volatages between +1.62V and +3.6V, in order to be easily compatible, our ASIC targets an operating volate of 3.3V, which would result in an IO operating also at 3v3.

 TODO